As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Greasy

-Greasy luster is easily identifiable if you ask, “Does this mineral look like covered with oil?”.
+Greasy luster is easily identifiable if you ask, “Does this mineral look like it is covered with oil?”.
 That is why greasy luster is sometimes called oily.
 It can be observed on massive rose quartz debris.
 It is hard to believe that rose quartz chunks are not impregnated with oil.

 Waxy